HarryPaniccc/DnD/Session Notes/Eclipse/Session 4 - Corpses and Refugees.md

 - Now, after camping in the woods, you follow a silver falcon, hoping this to be some kind of sign that could lead you to safety.

 ### Opening Monologue
-The idea is to Pavlov's dog them into the zone.
-Choose an arc intro song.

 > The surrounds you find yourself in are cold, an old forest that has in its bones an ancient stillness.
 The damp, fresh air is disrupted by the smell of decay and blood from up ahead.
 Just 40 feet away from you, a pack of flesh-starved undead, ghouls, feast on the corpses of fallen refugees.
 One things for certain, your path ahead cuts right through where the ghouls feast, but they have not seen you yet.
 >